leocabeza/it-books-bot/README.md

 # it-books-bot
-Search for books in Telegram
+Search and download books from Telegram

 Use the command **/search** and pass the title of the book you are looking for.